 a.)
 Click on the Create Test Step button to open the Create Test Step wizard as shown below:

 b.)
-Select the Step Group radio button and the Action Text field changes to a Step Group selector containing already created Step Groups as shown below:
+Select the Step Group option from the Test Step Type selector as shown below:

 c.)
 Select the Step Group that you want to include in this Test Case, make the necessary changes in remaining fields if necessary and click on the Create button to add the Step Group in this Test Case.